QualCoder-Org/qualcoder-org.github.io/drafts/qualcoder4-0.md

 ## Backups: Simpler and More Accessible

 Project backups are now stored in the same folder as the project itself.
-Everything is grouped in one place, simplifying management and restoration of your work.
+Everything is grouped in one place, simplifying the management and restoration of your work.

 ## AI Enhancements

-The integration of artificial intelligence in QualCoder has been completely rethought.
+The integration of artificial intelligence into QualCoder has been completely rethought.
 The AI chat is no longer just a conversational assistant; it has become an active collaborator that can interact with your data.
 Please note AI is optional within QualCoder.

 We have implemented three access levels to secure data from accidental modifications and provide flexibility based on your needs and trust level: